groupserver/gs.profile.status.base/README.rst

 The *Profile status* notification_ is sent out once a month to remind people that they are a member of some GroupServer groups.
-The notification is sent using the sender_, while the `email command`_ stops the summary notification from going out.
+The notification is sent using the sender_.

 Notification
 ============